chef-boneyard/chef-web-docs-2016/includes_handler/includes_handler_community_handlers.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following handlers are available from the open source community:
+The following open source handlers are available from the |chef| community:

 .. list-table::
    :widths: 60 420